 I received my PhD from Cardiff Business School in 2017 and joined the University of Edinburgh Business School in July 2019 following two years at the University of St Andrews as an Associate Lecturer.

-My research focuses on identity and legitimacy issues of emerging market MNCs and revolves around three real world questions: How are Chinese and Russian firms perceived and evaluated by the Western societies?
-How do Chinese and Russian firms tackle the common illegitimacy problem they face in the West?
-How can the British government and EU make a balance between maintaining openness to foreign direct investments and ensuring national interest not undermined by such openness?
+My research focuses on identity and legitimacy issues of multinational corporations from emerging markets.
+I investigate how, for example, Chinese and Russian firms are perceived and evaluated by the Western societies, and how they tackle the common illegitimacy problem they face in the West.
+My research seeks to generate a better understanding of the behaviours of these firms, and provide insights to governmental organisations in the area of foreign direct investment policy, e.g. how to make a balance between maintaining openness to foreign direct investments and ensuring national interest not undermined by such openness.
 Some of the research projects I have been working on include:

 - Identity regulation in a Chinese MNC (published in Organization Studies)